pndni/Charge_GM_WM_Properties_Pipeline/README.md

 | 27.   | Sub-cortex            | right       | white  |
 | 28.   | Brainstem             | right       | white  |

-## Process T1 data

-The T1 data is non-uniformity corrected using the N3 algorithm included with FreeSurfer and then cropped using the parameters found previously.

 ## Process DTI data